chrisvwx/LLLplus.jl/README.md

 used in cryptography, digital communication, and integer programming.
 The historical and practical prominence of the LLL technique in lattice tools is the reason for its use in the name "LLLplus".
-Also, this package is experimental; see [fplll](https://github.com/fplll/fplll) for a robust tool.
+This package is experimental; see [fplll](https://github.com/fplll/fplll) for a robust tool.

 LLL [1] lattice reduction is a powerful tool that is widely used in